-Financial Responsibility: You are emotionally and financially responsible for the child whether or not you continue to receive support or services for them.
+Financial Responsibility: You are emotionally and financially responsible for the child and it is your decision whether or not you continue to receive support or services for them.
 The child is still your child when he turns 18 and the subsidy ends.